-ATCP 105,005 Retailers selling to other retailers.
-(1)
+ATCP 105.005 Retailers selling to other retailers.

-Non-manufacturers and non-producers.
-In order to determine the selling price to its own retail customers, a non-manufacturing or non-producing retailer of cigarettes and other tobacco products, fermented malt beverages, intoxicating liquor, wine or motor vehicle fuel who sells to other retailers shall use the selling price for the sales to other retailers plus at least the minimum retailer markup.
+(1) NON-MANUFACTURERS AND NON-PRODUCERS.
+In order to determine the selling price to its own retail customers, a non-manufacturing or non-producing retailer of cigarettes and other tobacco products, fermented malt beverages, intoxicating liquor or wine who sells to other retailers shall use the selling price for the sales to other retailers plus at least the minimum retailer markup.